 It is also worth noting that the custom roles, that come with membership plugins, will only show up in the “User Access Manager” if they have the "edit_posts" capability set up.

-2. The second check sign, the green one, equals access.
 This means that the respective user role (for which the green check sign is displayed), has access to the specific Thrive product(s) the sign is in line with.
 Thus, the people who have that user role on your website will be able to use the specific Thrive product, when managing/editing your website.

-If, at any time, you deem it necessary to change the current access settings/permissions that the users of your website have for the Thrive products, then, simply do the following:
+If at any time you deem it necessary to change the current access settings/permissions that the users of your website have for the Thrive products, then, simply do the following:

-If you want to give access to a user role for one of the products, make sure to click on the grayed-out check sign that belongs to it and is in line with the respective Thrive product.
+If you want to give access to a user role for one of the products, make sure to click on the red check sign that belongs to it and is in line with the respective Thrive product.
 This will transform the check sign into a green one, meaning that the users with that role will have access to the Thrive product.

 If you do not want one of the user roles to have access to a certain product anymore, then simply click on the green check sign that belongs to it and is in line with the product.
 This way, the users with that role will not have access to that particular Thrive product anymore.

-If you want to learn even more about the “User Access Manager”, then, check out this blog post.
+If you want to learn even more about the “User Access Manager”, then check out this blog post.

 Hopefully, this article was useful for you.
 If so, please give it a smile below :)